 A trial of 208 men and women (with upper respiratory tract infections) were given 60mg of Andrographis or a placebo per day.
 Following just two days of supplementation, symptoms of sore throat, fatigue, sleep disturbance and nasal secretions were significantly improved with Andrographis supplementation.

-In another trial of slightly longer duration (4 days), 158 adults with colds found that treatment with Andrographis significantly reduced cold symptoms such as earache, sleeplessness, nasal drainage and sort throat.
-These results were seen by day 2 and even more by day 4 of the trial.
+In another trial of slightly longer duration (four days), 158 adults with colds found that treatment with Andrographis significantly reduced cold symptoms such as earache, sleeplessness, nasal drainage and sore throat.
+These results were seen by day two and even more by day four of the trial.
 These participants also experienced reduced earaches, phlegm, coughing and headaches.

 My other suggestion to keep on hand, would be a common mineral – zinc.
 Even before experiencing a cold or flu, zinc is an important immune mineral.
 Severe zinc deficiency depresses immune function and even mild-moderate degree’s of zinc deficiency can impair NK cells, neutrophil function and macrophages, all important immune system cells.

-In a trial of 50 subjects (within 24 hours of developing the common cold) were given 13.3mg of zinc or a placebo, every 2-3 wakeful hours.
+In a trial of 50 subjects (within 24 hours of developing the common cold) were given 13.3mg of zinc or a placebo, every two to three wakeful hours.
 Compared to placebo, the zinc group significantly reduced the duration of cold symptoms such as cough, nasal discharge and muscle aches.

 In a similar trial involving a larger amount of participants with experimentally induced colds, 13.3mg of zinc significantly reduced the duration of illness compared with placebo.
 While 5mg or 11.5mg of zinc, had no effect on either duration or severity.

 If you choose to try a natural alternative to aid with a cold or flu, look to these suggestions.
 If symptoms of a cold of flu persist, please always consult your qualified health care provider.